 Travel Distance: Approximately 40 miles

-A trip through historic Fulton County, "The Best Kept Secret In Pennsylvania."
+This trip through historic Fulton County, "The Best Kept Secret In Pennsylvania," will introduce you to miles of this agricultural county's farming heritage.
 Keep your eyes peeled for the hundreds of unique barn quilts visible along the way.
 Bikes recommended!

 - Begin your trip on the eastern end of Breezewood on Route 30 East.
 If you brought your bicycle, turn left onto Tannery Road less than a mile from Breezewood.
 (If you are not biking on this trip, skip to #2.)
 As soon as you make the turn, park your car and get ready to bike!
 Follow the "Pike 2 Bike" trails signs for the ABANDONED PA TURNPIKE.
 This 13 mile trail (26 miles roundtrip) was intended for the PA Turnpike but was abandoned after the turnpike was rerouted.
 Over the years it has been used for military exercises and was even the setting for the 2009 post-apocalyptic film "The Road."
 Along the trail are the Rays Hill Tunnel and the Sideling Hill Tunnel which give the trail an interesting scenic quality for biking.
 Bike as much or as little of the trail as you like.

 - Continue on Route 30 East for approximately 17 miles.
 Look for some of the BARN QUILTS that can be seen from the road!
 These barn quilts are part of the largest barn quilt trail in Pennsylvania, with over 200 unique and hand-painted murals in Fulton County alone.